-- The student must be admitted to a graduate degree program at UNC while maintaining good academic standing at UNC (at least a 3.0 grade point average) and not on academic probation.
+- You must be admitted to a graduate degree program at UNC while maintaining good academic standing (at least a 3.0 cumulative grade point average) and not on academic probation.
 Students admitted with a GPA lower than 3.0 and academic provisions may not be hired for assistantship positions until they earn at least a 3.0 GPA at UNC or the academic provisions are met.

-- If enrolled in dissertation hours only will be allowed to hold an assistantship for a maximum of two (2) semesters provided they are enrolled for a minimum of (6) hours of dissertation each semester.
+- If enrolled in dissertation hours only, you will be allowed to hold an assistantship for a maximum of two (2) semesters, provided that you are enrolled for a minimum of six (6) hours of dissertation each academic term.

-- Generally appropriate response is given to audience/situation
+- Appropriate response typically given to the audience/situation

-- Coherent, with some effective use of cohesive devices
+- Coherent communication, with some effective cohesive devices

 - Generally accurate pronunciation, grammar, fluency and vocabulary

-- GA/TA/GRA appointments is based upon full-time employment using a 20 hour work week over 17 weeks (15 week semester plus 1 week each before and after class) as the standard.
+- Graduate assistant and teaching assistant appointments are based upon full-time employment using a 20-hour work week over 17 weeks (15-week semester plus one week each before and after class) as the standard.
 Summer is based on 13 weeks to include one week prior and one week after.
-Stipend is calculated based on minimum GA/TA/GRA stipends and by degree levels.
+Stipend is calculated based on minimum stipends and by degree level.

-- Students may not hold a single appointment or combination of appointments exceeding 20 hours a week for any semester, as that moves the student from a student status and is contrary to the intent of assistantships.
+- You may not hold a single appointment or a combination of appointments exceeding 20 hours a week for any semester.

-- TA, GA and GRA appointments of 16-20 hours a week during a semester receive full tuition assistance during that semester.
-Those appointed for 8-15 hours a week receive one-half tuition assistance and those appointed for 3-7 hours a week are not eligible for tuition assistance during that semester.
-Tuition is based on a per credit hour basis.
-The Graduate School will pay tuition from 3-10 credit hours per semester.
-Tuition over 10 credit hours per semester will be the responsibility of the student.
+- Generally, graduate assistants with appointments of 16-20 hours a week during a semester receive full tuition assistance during that semester, and students appointed for 8-15 hours per week receive partial tuition assistance.
+Students appointed for 3-7 hours a week typically are not eligible for tuition assistance.
+Academic units have flexibility in determining tuition waiver.
+The Graduate School will provide tuition waiver for 3-10 credit hours per semester.
+Tuition is based on the number of credit hours enrolled.

-- Eligible students will receive non-resident tuition for their first year of enrollment only.
-For subsequent years, only in-state tuition assistance will be given.
-Any exceptions to this policy must be requested in writing and approved by the Dean of the Graduate School.
-Students must apply to change their tuition classification from non-resident to Colorado resident.
-For information regarding tuition classification, please visit the Residency webpage.
-For deadlines and forms related to applying for a change in tuition classification from non-resident to Colorado resident, please visit the Deadlines, Process and Forms webpage.
+- Eligible students may receive nonresident tuition assistance for their first year of enrollment only.
+For subsequent years, only in-state tuition assistance may be provided.
+Any exceptions to this policy must be requested in writing and approved by the dean of the Graduate School.
+Students must apply to change their tuition classification from nonresident to Colorado resident.
+For information regarding tuition classification, please visit the Residency web page.
+For deadlines and forms related to applying for a change in tuition classification from nonresident to Colorado resident, please visit the Residency Deadlines web page.